 - Actual or estimated levels of provider payment available from other payers, including other public and private payers, and by provider type along with the geographic area of service.

-, 2016 the new rule requires states to develop review plans and update them at a minimum of every 3 years.
+2016 the new rule requires states to develop review plans and update them at a minimum of every three years.
 States must make plans available to the public for at least 30 days, including review and feedback from Medical Care Advisory Committee (MCAC), finalize and submit to CMS for review.
-The first review is due October 1
+The first review is due October 1,

 The new rule also creates new requirements when submitting Medicaid state plan amendments (SPA).
 Whenever states submit a SPA to CMS to reduce or restructure provider payment, they must submit an access review for each service affected by the SPA and indicate how states will monitor access to each affected service for at least three years.